Nikos-Salichos/Heroes-.NET6-GRAPHQL/README.md

 - Serilog

 In addition i have implement the following:
+- Generic Repository Pattern
 - Pagination (both page number and page size)
-- Sorting based on property (using dynamic LINQ)
+- Web Api sorting based on property (using dynamic LINQ)
-- Filtering
+- Web Api filtering
 - API throttling
 - Enable Cors
 - Logging (log to txt file in project directory and in database)
 - File upload in directory and retrieve file from path

-Within the next days i will implement generic repository pattern to seperate my database layer from business logic.